esa/pagmo2/doc/sphinx/docs/cpp/tutorials/cpp_tut_bin_packing.rst

 Since then bin packing has been extended in many different ways: 2D bin packing, 3D bin packing, packing by weight or cost etc.
 Problems similar to bin packing or application of bpp can be found in many different domains (computer science, logistic, job shop scheduling etc.).
-Thus, it is still a very relevant problem with several new solvers being applied/tested/introduced every year (Feng et al. "*An Enhance Grasshopper Optimization Algorithm to the Bin Packing Problem*"; Abdel-Basset et al. "*An improved nature inspired meta-heuristic algorithm for 1-D bin packing problem*").
+Thus, it is still a very relevant problem with several new solvers being applied/tested/introduced every year (Feng et al. "*An Enhanced Grasshopper Optimization Algorithm to the Bin Packing Problem*"; Abdel-Basset et al. "*An improved nature inspired meta-heuristic algorithm for 1-D bin packing problem*").

 Here we consider a 1D version of bin packing, where we have a set of objects that need to be packed into a set of bins.